draialexis/dice_console/README.md

 It should then allow you to `merge into: ...:main` and `pull from: ...:new-feature`

 Follow the platform's instructions, until you've made a "work in progress" (WIP) pull request.
 You can now assign reviewers among your colleagues.
 They will get familiar with your new code -- and will either accept the branch as it is, or help you arrange it.

+## Known issues and limitations

+### copies of games
+As of now, this app does not allow making copies of a game.
+We're not trying to make a roguelike, it's just not considered to be a priority feature.